jundalisay/superb/content/en/research/mohammad/quran/sura-005a.md

 {{< s v="11" >}}  Remember Allah's blessings upon you; when certain people intended to extend their hands against you, and He restrained their hands from you.
 So reverence Allah, and in Allah let the believers put their trust.

-{{< s v="12" >}} Allah received a pledge from the Children of Israel, and We raised among them 12 chiefs.
+{{< s v="12" >}} Allah received a pledge from the Jews, and We raised among them 12 chiefs.

-Allah said, “I am with you; if you perform the prayer, and pay the alms, and be- lieve in My messengers and support them, and lend Allah a loan of righteousness; I will remit your sins, and admit you into Gardens beneath which rivers flow.
-But whoever among you disbelieves afterwards has strayed from the right way.”
+Allah said, “I am with you.
+I will remit your sins, and admit you into Gardens if you:
+- perform the prayer
+- pay the alms
+- believe in My messengers and support them
+- lend Allah a loan of righteousness

+But whoever among you disbelieves afterwards has strayed from the right way.

-{{< s v="13" >}} Because of their breaking their pledge, We cursed them, and made their hearts hard.
+{{< s v="13" >}} They break their pledge so We cursed them and made their hearts hard.

+They:
-They twist the words out of their context, and they disregarded some of what they were reminded of.
+- twist the words out of their context, and
+- disregarded some of what they were reminded of.

 You will always witness deceit from them, except for a few of them.
-But pardon them, and overlook.
-Allah loves the doers of good.
+- But pardon them, and overlook.